 Tim Burton is to at least be commended for not turning the film into a freakshow.
 Considering that the hero of the story is a cross-dresser and the collection of wannabe sex changes, fake prophets and washed-up drug-addicts the film has on hand, it is remarkable that the film does not choose to deride and poke fun at them, as indeed the Medveds did.
 But then this is a Tim Burton film and the heroes in Burton films – the likes of Pee-Wee Herman, Edward Scissorhands, Batman, The Mad Hatter – are always the alienated and the social rejects.
 Instead of laughing at Ed Wood, Burton chooses to ennoble his pretensions.

-Screenwriters Larry Karaszewski and Scott Alexander had previously written Problem Child (1990) but went on to deliver a series of fine screenplays for biopics of controversial figures including The People Vs. Larry Flynt (1996), Man on the Moon (1999) and returning to write Big Eyes (2014) for Tim Burton, as well as producing Auto Focus (2002) and creating the tv series American Crime Story (2016– ), all also in the biopic field.
+Screenwriters Larry Karaszewski and Scott Alexander had previously written Problem Child (1990) but went on to deliver a series of fine screenplays for biopics of controversial figures including The People Vs. Larry Flynt (1996), Man on the Moon (1999), Dolemite is My Name (2019) and returning to write Big Eyes (2014) for Tim Burton, as well as producing Auto Focus (2002) and creating the tv series American Crime Story (2016– ), all also in the biopic field.
 More recently within the genre they wrote the children’s spy film Agent Cody Banks (2003), the Stephen King adaptation 1408 (2007) and Goosebumps (2015).